By ‘Hamster’ Grylls

 Kit for Competitions:

 Firstly clothing is stipulated.
 We are a classy sport (excluding some of our scruffier archers) so no jeans or camouflage clothing or crop tops are allowed.
 This is the infamous Rule 307 in Archery GB’s Rules of Shooting which outlines the dress code that MUST be worn for Record Status competitions.
 In theory if its not Record Status, it doesn’t matter but some judges don’t see it that way.
-TBH, the colours you should be wearing (if you are a Glasgow Archer) are Red tops and Black trousers.
+TBH, the colours you should be wearing at a competition (if you are a Glasgow Archer) are Red tops and Black trousers.
 Why?
 These are GA’s registered club colours.
 They will give you a sense of identify and if there are a few of us shooting, it looks good (in a Jets and Sharks sort of a way – dance routines between distances optional).

 Two commonly packed items are sun block and midgie repellent.

 And if the sun’s out … so are the midgies.
 There are many types of midge repellent.
 Some more use than others, some totally useless – the midgies love them, some dangerously poisonous to mammals(!).
 One of the best is (bizarrely) Avon’s Skin So Soft (by appointment to the Royal Marines and SAS).
 Many a veteran archer has skin a supermodel would die for and are easily identifiable as they smell so much nicer than sweat, arrow lube and fletching glue.

 Liquid refreshment is a must during all shoots.
 You can become dehydrated without fluids so always pack drinks.
 If you have a cold bag and a freezer pack, so much the better in summer.
 Alternatively a flask with coffee or tea for those Scottish summer days when Captain Oates would have refused to leave his tent.
 Snacks (non greasy – trust me) and lunch are also a good idea but nothing heavy as a post lunch nap will likely mean you miss an end or 10.